Angela Ruggiero, WSF President

 Angela has worked with several non-profit organisations, including as the Director of the New York Islanders' "Project Hope."
 Angela graduated Cum Laude from Harvard University with a B.A. in government and completed a Master’s Degree in sports management at the University of Minnesota.
-In December 2011, Angela retired from her sport and is currently pursuing an M.B.A. at Harvard Business School.
+In December 2011, Angela retired from her sport to pursue an M.B.A. at Harvard Business School, from which she graduated in May of 2014.
 She is currently focusing on her duties related to her appointments on several executive committees.

 - Four-time Olympic medalist